Islam in Kosovo: Interfaith relations

 There have long been contacts between the Islamic Community of Kosovo and the Catholic Church in Kosovo, and in 2011 regular meetings began at the level of Mufti and Bishops both of the Catholic Church and the Serbian Orthodox Church in Kosovo.
 But for most of Kosovo's history, there has been a rift between Serbian Orthodox Christianity versus Albanian Catholic Christianity and Albanian Sunni Islam, as existing in the country.

 Political influence

 While individual politicians may be influenced in their attitudes or decisions by Islamic beliefs, only one political party, the Justice Party, includes in its party programme a commitment to traditional Islamic values.
 It argued in 2010 for Islamic religious teaching in state schools for children from families with a Muslim family background: this was rejected by the Kosovo Assembly.
 In the parliamentary elections in Kosovo it took part in an electoral coalition led by the AKR (Alliance for a New Kosovo), together with firmly secular parties, presumably because it was unlikely to reach the threshold for parliamentary representation on its own.
 The AKR coalition itself came in fourth place in the elections with 7.29% of the total vote.
 (In the 2001 elections the Kosovo Christian Democratic Party, a Kosovo Albanian political entity, won one seat in the Assembly elections; its leadership included people with Muslim names).

+Extremism

+Islamist volunteers in the Kosovo Liberation Army from Western Europe of ethnic Albanian, Turkish, and North African origin, were recruited by Islamist leaders in Western Europe allied to Bin Laden and Zawahiri.
+Some 175 Yemeni mujahideen arrived in early May 1998.
+There were also a dozen Saudi and Egyptian mujahideen.

+Since the Kosovo War, there has been an increasing radicalization of Islam in Kosovo.
+Wahhabism, which is dominant in Saudi Arabia, has gained a foothold in Kosovo through Saudi diplomacy.
+Saudi money has paid for new mosques, while Saudi-educated imams have arrived since the end of the war in 1999.
+During UN administration, Saudi Arabian organizations sought to establish a cultural foothold in Kosovo.
+98 Wahhabist schools were set up by Saudi organizations during UN administration.
+The Kosovo Police arrested some 40 suspected Islamist militants on 11 August 2014.
+These were suspected of having fought with Islamist insurgent groups in Syria and Iraq.

+By April 2015, a total of 232 Kosovo Albanians had gone to Syria to fight with Islamist groups, most commonly the Islamic State.
+Forty of these are from the town of Skënderaj, according to Kosovo police reports.
+As of September 2014, a total of 48 ethnic Albanians have been killed fighting in Syria.
+The number of fighters from Kosovo is at least 232 and estimated at more than 300 (as of 11 February 2016).
+A 2017 UNDP study shows that Islamic extremism has grown in Kosovo.